krish38/Snake-AI-QLearning/README.md

   - Is the cell to the right of the snake head dangerous?
   - Is the cell below the snake head dangerous?
   - Is the cell to the left of the snake head dangerous?
+For each state, there are 4 possible actions the snake can make.
+It can either go up, right, down, or left.

+#### Reward
+- Eating food: 5
+- Dying: -2
+- Heading toward food: 1
+- Idle movement: -1